wjs20/wjs20.github.io/_posts/2025-07-11-numpy_indexing_tricks.markdown

 # Numpy Indexing Tricks

+The Notebook this post was generated from can be found [here](https://github.com/wjs20/numpy-indexing-demo/tree/main).

 > *C is a razor sharp tool, with which one can create an elegant and efficient program or a bloody mess.*
 >     - *Brian Kernigan*